hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Use problem domain terms

-*Guideline.* Use the correct term in the problem domain’s ubiquitous language, and only one term for each concept.
+*Guideline.* Use the correct term in the problem domain’s ubiquitous language, and only one term for each concept, within each bounded context.
 Consistently use the correct domain language terms that subject-matter experts use.

 *Refactoring.* Rename identifiers to use the correct terminology.